 Summer has officially arrived with a kick!!
-When summer comes, the fun thing to do is get the grill out and invite friends over to enjoy barbecue ribs, hamburgers, chicken, shrimp, and your favorite veggies or potatoes.
+When summer comes, the fun thing to do is get the grill out and invite friends over.
+Stay safe with the following summer grilling tips while enjoying your barbecue ribs, ribeyes, hamburgers, chicken, shrimp, and favorite foods.

 Other than the first two tips to stay cool and drink water, there are other good tips you need to know for safe grilling.
-Grilling accidents do happen, so I’ve visited three websites that have great tips on safety that I want to share with you.
+Grilling accidents do happen so I’ve visited websites that have great tips on safety that I want to share with you.

 - Top Tips for Safe Summer Grilling is published at http://dish.allrecipes.com.
 Their tips include a plan for success, safe tips for cooking over open flames, and basic food safety.